-Tamasha, originally had an all-male caste, some of whom would dress up as women and perform lavani.
-This tradition died after women started performing in Tamasha a century ago.
-In 2001, Mumbai saw a new trend in the world of lavani, with the launch of an all-male lavani show titled ‘Bin Baykancha Tamasha – tamasha without women’.
-This was their attempt to revive the old tradition while giving a way to exploring their own femininity through lavani.
+Tamasha originally had an all-male cast, some of whom would dress up as women to perform lavani.
+This practice died out as more and more women started to perform.
+In 2001, Mumbai saw a new trend with the launch of an all-male lavani show titled ‘Bin Baykancha Tamasha’ – tamasha without women.
+The show attempted to revive the old tradition, while offering artists a means of exploring their own femininity through lavani.
 Referencing these traditions and performances, ‘Lavani Queens’ has a mix of male and female artists who perform new and old lavani songs.
 The artists aim to give the audience a fun-filled evening, showcasing a gender-fluid, all-inclusive, modern face of lavani which is not fully explored.”